alexfrieden/biostats_r_code/Week6_Notes.md

 a list object containing the results of the test (chi-square statistic, the p value of the test, half the deviation from HWE (D) for the heterozygote $D = \frac{1}{2}(f_{AB} − e_{AB})$, the minor allele frequency $p$ and the inbreeding coefficient $f$.

+The coefficient of inbreeding ("f") is a measure of the likelihood of genetic effects due to inbreeding to be expected based on a known pedigree (i.e. a fully documented genealogy e.g. due to a fixed system of breeding).

 R Example (part 4)
 =============================================